azmy92/Reliable-UDP/README.md

 Reliable-UDP
 ============

-A reliable data transfer protocol implementation using Linux UDP sockets, we implemented two modes, mode1: stop and wait, mode2: selective reapet.
+A reliable data transfer protocol implementation using Linux UDP sockets, we implemented two modes, mode1: stop and wait, mode2: selective repeat.
 The project is composed of two parts:
  - Client side
  - Server side